Doing business as a DBA??

 Here you will get the answer:

-If you are doing business with a different name as that of your name or legal company name, you can file for DBA.
+If you are doing business with a different name than your name or legal company name, you can file for DBA.

 Sometimes you need to change things for the benefit.
 Just like some people have different personal and professional names.
 It is perfectly alright to have a distinct identity if you are using it to help yourself and the surrounding people.